Can Lyme Disease Cause Seizures? Symptoms, Causes, and What to Know

 Can Lyme disease cause seizures in adults?

 Yes.
-Lyme disease affecting the central nervous system can lead to seizures, including tonic-clonic seizures, as demonstrated in this case.
+Lyme disease affecting the central nervous system can lead to seizures, including tonic-clonic seizures.

 Yes.
-When seizures are caused by active Lyme infection, treating the infection can lead to full resolution.
+When seizures are caused by infection, treating the underlying Lyme disease can lead to full resolution.

 What type of seizures does Lyme disease cause?

-Lyme disease can cause various seizure types, including tonic-clonic seizures.
-The presentation depends on which areas of the brain are affected.
+Lyme disease can cause various seizure types, including tonic-clonic seizures, depending on the affected brain regions.

-In some cases, progression can occur within days to weeks, especially when neurologic Lyme disease develops rapidly.
+In some cases, progression can occur within days to weeks when neurologic Lyme disease develops rapidly.

 Dr. Daniel Cameron, MD, MPH